 Personal information we hold about individuals may be disclosed to third parties in the event we offer to sell and/or sell our business and/or assets.

 Where we engage third parties to provide products and/or services to us or to individuals residing in any of our facilities, those third parties may be given access to personal information (including sensitive information and health information) that we hold about individuals.
-We do not authorise those third parties to use any personal information we may disclose or allow the third parties to access to use or disclose such information for any purpose other than to facilitate the completion of their obligations they owe to us.
+This may include information technology service providers including those responsible for processing or storing data for us (such as software and cloud providers) (‘IT Providers’).
+We do not authorise those third parties to access, use or disclose personal information we may disclose to them for any purpose other than to facilitate the completion of the obligations they owe to us.

 We may disclose personal information to our business partners and to our advisers, including (but not limited to) auditors, financial services and insurance companies, or to our professional advisers (including our legal and accounting advisers) for them to complete their obligations owed to us under agreements that we have entered into for the purpose of undertaking or furthering our business operations and activities.